Advice > Product management

 Google APM Interview

-If you're reading this, then you're probably interested in becoming an Associate Product Manager (APM) or an APM intern at Google.
-Well, you're not alone.
-There is a lot of competition for a limited number of open positions (~45 full-time positions each year at the time of writing).
+There is a lot of competition for a limited number of open positions (50 full-time positions each year at the time of writing).
 So if you want to get one of those offers, you'll need to know how to nail your Google APM interviews.

-But here's the good news for you; a lot of people don't put in the work to properly prepare for their interviews.
-So, if you focus on the right kind of preparation, and put in the time to practice for your APM interviews, then you'll have a leg-up on the competition.
+But here's the good news for you: a lot of people don't put in the work to properly prepare for their interviews.
+So, if you focus on the right kind of preparation, and put in the time to practice for your APM interviews, then you'll have a leg up on the competition.

 In this guide, we'll cover everything you need to know to prepare for your Google APM interviews.
-Let's begin with a quick overview of Google's APM program.
+We'll begin with a quick overview of Google's APM program.
 Then we'll cover the interview process, some example questions, and tips for your preparation.

 Click here to practice with 1-to-1 with Google ex-interviewers